Protections at work

 All people working in Australia under relevant Commonwealth workplace laws are entitled to general workplace protections.

-The Fair Work Act 2009 provides protections of certain rights, including:
+The Fair Work Act 2009 (FW Act) provides protections of certain rights, including:

 - workplace rights

 - the right to engage in industrial activities

 - the right to be free from unlawful discrimination